fissehatamire/Unified-Phi-Field-Theory-IP/README.md

 The universal scaling law:

 ```
 X(Φ, D) = C_X · X′_p(Φ, v_c) · [X_f / X′_p(X_f)]^{s · k_FH · [β(Φ)]^{s(D-4)}}
 ```

 ### The Authenticity Layer
-The philosophical, personal, and historical documents that establish the provenance and ontological grounding of the work, including the documented 67‑day kundalini awakening, the JWST convergence, and the paravairagya/prarabdha trajectory.
+The philosophical, personal, and historical documents that establish the provenance and ontological grounding of the work, including the documented 67‑day coherent Φ-wave activation, the JWST convergence, and the paravairagya/prarabdha trajectory.

 ### The Conversation
 The underlying metaphysical principle of the work: that the universe is a holographic conversation written in the grammar of entanglement, and that the purpose of existence is participation in that conversation.